jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Prevent the creation of tuples with 'null' data
 - Bugfix: Fixed a bug in the bounding box calculation of the GeoJSON parser
 - Bugfix: Fixed a bug in the query complete handler, finished queries were sent to the server
-- Bugfix: Fixed some ressource leaks found by coverty scan
+- Bugfix: Fixed some resource leaks found by coverty scan
-- Bugfix: Fixed a reace condition when a busy table should be redistributed
+- Bugfix: Fixed a race condition when a busy table should be redistributed
 - Bugfix: Introduced the memtable flush mode.
 After the flush thread is stopped, all data can stay in memory
 - Bugfix: Loopback IPs (e.g. 127.0.0.1) are now filtered, when the local instancename is determined